yulongl/p3_BehavioralCloning/project_writeup.md

 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

-[//]: # (Image References)

-[image1]: ./examples/placeholder.png "Model Visualization"
-[image2]: ./examples/placeholder.png "Grayscaling"
-[image3]: ./examples/placeholder_small.png "Recovery Image"
-[image4]: ./examples/placeholder_small.png "Recovery Image"
-[image5]: ./examples/placeholder_small.png "Recovery Image"
-[image6]: ./examples/placeholder_small.png "Normal Image"
-[image7]: ./examples/placeholder_small.png "Flipped Image"
+---
 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.